Double-outlet right ventricle

 Depending on the type of defect, surgeons may:

-- Create a tunnel (baffle) through the VSD to connect the left ventricle to the aorta
+- Create a tunnel through the ventricular septal defect to connect the left ventricle to the aorta

-- Switch the aorta and pulmonary artery positions, if they are in reversed positions, in order to connect the pulmonary artery to the right ventricle and the aorta to the left ventricle
+- Switch the aorta and pulmonary artery positions, if they're reversed, in order to connect the pulmonary artery to the right ventricle and the aorta to the left ventricle

-- Insert a patch between the ventricles to close the hole between the ventricles (VSD)
+- Insert a patch to close the hole between the ventricles

-- Insert a blood vessel to connect the right ventricle to the pulmonary artery to allow more blood flow if the pulmonary artery is small or absent
+- Insert a blood vessel to connect the right ventricle to the pulmonary artery, allowing more blood flow if the pulmonary artery is small

-- Widen the narrowed pulmonary artery to allow more blood flow
+- Widen a narrowed pulmonary artery to allow more blood flow

 - Conduct a series of other procedures to allow blood to move to the lungs and for the heart to function with one ventricle, if the defect is complex

 In some infants with inadequate blood flow to their lungs at birth, a temporary procedure may be done to insert a shunt between the aorta and the pulmonary artery.
-The shunt is then removed later in life during your child's definitive cardiac surgery.
+The shunt is removed later in life during heart surgery to repair the defect.